log-oscon/Standards/Stylesheets/Coding Style.md

 2. `@extend`
 3. `@include`
 4. Regular declarations (allows for overriding)
 5. Mixins with content blocks (`@media` declarations included here)
 6. Selectors that target itself:
-    1. pseudo-classes
+    1. pseudo-classes (like `:hover` or `:first-child`)
-    2. pseudo-elements
+    2. pseudo-elements (like `::after` and `::before`)
-    3. component states
+    3. component states (anything like `&.pretty-classname`)
 5. Nested declarations

-Each of these items should be separated from the next by an blank line.
+Each of these items should be separated from the next by a blank line.

 ### Numbers

-In Sass, number is a data type including everything from unit-less numbers to lengths, durations, frequencies, angles and so on.
+In Sass, a number is a data type including everything from unit-less numbers to lengths, durations, frequencies, angles and so on.
 This allows for complex calculations which may be very helpful, but as with any great power comes great danger.

 #### Units

-Given the mathematical powers of Sass, units are not mere strings attached to a integer/float value, they are more like algebraic variables and will also suffer mathematical operations.
+Given the mathematical powers of Sass, units are not mere strings attached to an integer/float value, they are more like algebraic variables and will also suffer mathematical operations.

 * Don't use units in intermediary calculations, this avoids any adverse outcomes in your results.
 * Don't print/use your final values by concatenating a string with the units, multiply by one unit of the units you'd like.